not-a-ethan/Portfiolio/README.md

 ## How to use the site

-You can use the site my visteding it [here](https://not-a-ethan.github.io/).
+You can use the site my visiting it [here](https://not-a-ethan.github.io/).
 Just scroll up and down and click on the links.

 ## Technologies

-I used HTML and CSS and JS to build this website.
+I used React and CSS to build this website.
 Some projects on the page are made in JS.

 ## Collaborators